 - December 31 --- Graduation of Signature Programs not continuing into the next year.

 - March 15 --- Deadline for Signature Program leader(s) to submit annual report based on the Signature Program Evaluation Criteria and Areas of Evaluation as noted above.
-Reports are due to Ken Martin, department chair and associate director, programs.
+Reports are due to Greg Davis, department chair and associate director, programs.